Evidence for God's Existence

 Many things have come into existence.
 This article is coming into existence as I write it.
-You came into existence and so did I. This premise is not uncontroversial.
+You came into existence and so did I. This premise is not controversial.

 Premise 2.
 “Everything which comes into existence is caused to exist by something else.”

-I have three children.
-If I walk into the dining room and see a picture of Pinky and the Brain which is drawn on the wall in Permanent Magic Marker I will ask “Where did this picture come from?”
-My daughter Elizabeth (who is almost five) might say “It came from nothing, Dad.
+When my children were young, they would sometimes draw on the walls.
+If I walked into the dining room and saw a picture of Pinky and the Brain drawn on the wall in Permanent Magic Marker I would have asked “Where did this picture come from?”
+My daughter Elizabeth might have said “It came from nothing, Dad.
 Nothing caused it.
 It just popped there.
 I think it is quite strange — don’t you?”
-Will I accept this?
+Would I have accepted this?
 No!
 Things do not come into existence from Nothing without cause.
 So, we have good reason to think that premise two is true.
 Everything which comes into existence is caused to exist by something else.